The Other LA College Cheating Scandal — The One You Might Have Missed

 All the defendants are U.S. citizens except for Cai and Mohan Zhang, who are Chinese citizens.

-The defendants, except for Tran who is in Taiwan and is expected to return to the U.S., were taken into custody on Tuesday and released on bail after pleading not guilty to charges of conspiring to use false passports, using false passports and aggravated identity theft.
+The defendants, except for Tran who was in Taiwan at the time, were taken into custody on March 12 and released on bail after pleading not guilty to charges of conspiring to use false passports, using false passports and aggravated identity theft.

 Ryan said more defendants could still be named.